Best Stratocasters 2025: The best Strats for every budget and playing style

 Reasons to avoid

-The Stratocaster wears the American Ultra’s contemporary stylings well.
-Here is Fender’s modernism at its best, with the iconic body shape largely unchanged save for some carefully thought-out body contours, and a newly tapered heel to aid upper fret access.
+As of late ’24, Fender’s cutting-edge Ultra series has entered its second iteration, and the Stratocaster wears the updated American Ultra’s contemporary stylings beautifully.
+This is Fender’s modernism at its finest, with the iconic body shape remaining largely unchanged, apart from carefully refined body contours and a newly tapered heel for improved upper fret access.

 Top to bottom, the American Ultra Stratocaster represents the acme of Fender’s production line guitar building.
-There are locking tuners, the Fender logo in gold foil, the Modern D profile neck is comfort objectified in maple, while the compound 10”-14” radius feels thoroughly 2020.
-Yes, this is a future-forward design, but indelibly still a Stratocaster – a darn good one.
+There are locking tuners, the Fender logo in gold foil, the Modern D profile neck is comfort objectified in quartersawn maple, while the compound 10”-14” radius feels thoroughly modern.
+Yes, this is a future-forward design, but it is indelibly still a Stratocaster – a darn good one.

 What makes a Stratocaster special?